lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 ## Task 3 - Nothing suspicious...
 So far

+> Here’s the machine our disgruntled IT user last worked on.
+Check if there’s anything our client needs to be worried about.
+>
+> My advice: Look at the privileged commands that were run.
+That should get you started.

+### The user installed a package on the machine using elevated privileges.
+According to the logs, what is the full COMMAND?

+**Answer**:

+### What was the present working directory (PWD) when the previous command was run?

+**Answer**:

 ## Task 4 - Let’s see if you did anything bad

 ## Task 5 - Bomb has been planted.
 But when and where?